o3de/o3de.org/content/docs/userguide/recompute-static-shadows-node.md

 ---
-description: ' Use the Recompute Static Shadows node in the &ALYlong; &script-canvas;
-  editor to trigger the recalculation of cached shadow maps. '
+description: ' Use the Recompute Static Shadows node in the Amazon Lumberyard Script Canvas editor to trigger the recalculation of cached shadow maps. '
 title: Recompute Static Shadows
 ---